wp-plugins/image-store/readme.txt

 * Secure Galleries: Secure clients photos so that only they can see them.
 * User Permissions: Give access to users to specific sections of the plugin.
 * Customer menu: Keep track of your galleries and customers.
-* Pugin uninstall: Remove all entries added by the plugin.
+* Plugin uninstall: Remove all entries added by the plugin.

 == Installation ==